Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Arbitrary processing times, preemption and many calibration types

 \section{Arbitrary processing times, preemption and many calibration types}

-In this section, we consider a generalization of the model of Bender et al. in which there are more than one types of calibrations.
-Every calibration type is associated with a length $l_i$ and a cost $f_i$.
-We are also given a set of jobs, each one characterized by its processing time $p_j$, its release time $r_j$ and its deadline $d_j$.
+In this section, we consider a generalization of the model of~\cite{bender2013efficient} in which there is more than one type of calibration.
+Every calibration type is associated with a length of $T_i$ and a cost $f_i$.
+We are also given a set of jobs, each one characterized by its processing time $p_j$, its release time $r_j$, and its deadline $d_j$.
+Each job can only be scheduled when the machine is calibrated regardless of the calibration type.
 Our objective is to find a feasible preemptive schedule minimizing the total calibration cost.
 We prove that the problem is NP-hard.

-\begin{prop} The problem of minimizing the calibration cost is NP-hard for jobs with arbitrary processing times and many types of calibrations, even when the preemption is allowed. \end{prop}
+\begin{prop} The problem of minimizing the calibration cost is NP-hard for jobs with arbitrary processing times and many types of calibration, even when the preemption is allowed. \end{prop}

-In order to prove the NP-hardness, we use a reduction from the well known {\sc Unbounded Subset Sum} problem (which is NP-hard~\cite{DBLP:books/daglib/0010031}, \cite{muntean2009optical}).
-In an instance of the {\sc Unbounded Subset Sum} problem, we are given a set of $n$ items where each item $j$ is associated to a value $\kappa_j$.
+In order to prove the NP-hardness, we use a reduction from the {\sc Subset Sum} problem which is NP-hard (\cite{johnson1979computers}).
+In an instance of the {\sc Subset Sum} problem, we are given a set of $n$ items where each item $j$ is associated with a value $\kappa_j$.
 We are also given a value $V$.
-We aim to find a subset of the items that sums to $V$ under the assumption that an item may be used more than once.
+We aim to find a subset of the items that can be summed to $V$ under the assumption that each item may be used once.
+However, in our proof, we suppose that each item can be used several times, but at most $V/\kappa_j$ times.

-\begin{proof} Let $\Pi$ be the preemptive scheduling problem of minimizing the total calibration cost for a set of $n$ jobs that have arbitrary processing times in the presence of a set of $K$ calibrations types.
+\begin{proof} Let $\Pi$ be the preemptive scheduling problem of minimizing the total calibration cost for a set of $n$ jobs that have arbitrary processing times in the presence of a set of $K$ calibration types.

-Given an instance of the {\sc Unbounded Subset Sum} problem, we construct an instance of problem $\Pi$ as follows.
-For each item $j$, create a calibration length $\ell_j=\kappa_j$ and of cost $f_j=\kappa_j$.
-Moreover, we create $n$ jobs with positive arbitrary processing times such that $\sum_i p_i = V$ with $r_i=0$ and $d_i=V~\forall i$.
+Given an instance of the {\sc Subset Sum} problem, we construct an instance of the problem $\Pi$ as follows.
+For each item $j$, we create a calibration length $T_j=\kappa_j$ and of cost $f_j=\kappa_j$.
+Moreover, we create one job of processing time $V$ that is released at time 0, and its deadline is $V$.
+We assume that each calibration can be used several times, i.e., each calibration type is duplicated as many as needed.

-We claim that the instance of the {\sc Unbounded Subset Sum} problem is feasible if and only if there is a feasible schedule for problem $\Pi$ of cost $V$.
+We claim that the instance of the {\sc Subset Sum} problem is feasible if and only if there is a feasible schedule for problem $\Pi$ of cost $V$.